In a Dream (EP): Songs

 Sivan described "Take Yourself Home", saying, "I loved the idea of there being this really gentle, beautiful acoustic guitar and this like gentle, beautiful melody."
-The "catchy" song took on a darker atmosphere than originally intended, featuring a "hauting melody" and an electronic dance coda.
+The "catchy" song took on a darker atmosphere than originally intended, featuring a "haunting melody" and an electronic dance coda.
 Paper called it "perhaps the first great song to come out of our collective apocalyptic state of mind during the COVID-19 outbreak".

 "Easy" contains "80s pop synths", evoking "an earlier version of Troye with an upgraded style" and "stylized" autotune.
 The song was described as having a Pretty in Pink vibe.
 It almost did not make the track list, but producer Max Martin chimed in and said he loved it.
 During the EP's sessions in Los Angeles, "Max came into the studio and listened to a few songs, and he really freaked out about 'Easy,'" Sivan says.
 He wrote the song after a night out during which he realised the power that can stem from being free of your inhibitions.
 Vulture said, "'Easy' is a pixelated cloud, a night drive to nowhere, a neon-blue bubble bath, a fizzy cola gummy."
 Naming it as one of the "10 songs you need in your life this week" upon the single release, The Fader praised Sivan's “laser focused intent to push into a more sophisticated, emotionally-torn pop realm."
 Billboard hailed "Easy" as a “crying-on-the-dancefloor anthem…[that] boasts a synth-heavy earworm melody and heartbreaking lyrics that will have you dancing and dreaming about your ex.”

 The country-tinged "Could Cry Just Thinkin About You", with a duration of 52 seconds, is a "stripped-down, '70s-rock ballad".